 ii.
 “To ride over our heads;to ride upon our shoulders.
 By thy permission they have used us like slaves, yea, like beasts, to carry their persons or burdens.Compare Isaiah 51:23.”
 (Poole)

 d.
-But You brought us out to rich fulfillment: We knew that in some ultimate sense our affliction was from You, allowed by God Himself.
-As we continued to trust in God, He vindicated Himself and our trust, not only delivering us from our difficulty, but bringing us out to rich fulfillment.
+But You brought us out to rich fulfillment: The psalmist said to God that he understood, that in some ultimate sense, their affliction was “from You” – it was allowed by God Himself.
+As they continued to trust in God, He vindicated Himself and their trust, not only delivering them from difficulty, but bringing them out to rich fulfillment.
 This rich fulfillment would never have come apart from the many difficulties.

 i.
 “The main end of our life is not to do, but to become.
 For this we are being moulded and disciplined each hour.”
 (Meyer)

 ii.
-We remind ourselves that this is all in a list giving all the earth reasons why God should be praised.
-We would think that such difficulties should be avoided if we want others to praise God, but the Psalmist described life after God as it really is – and knew that understanding God as He really is draws men and women to praise.
+We remind ourselves that this is in a list giving all the earth reasons why God should be praised.
+We would think that such difficulties should be avoided if we want others to praise God, but the psalmist described life lived for God as it really is – and knew that understanding God as He really is will draw men and women to praise.

 C. Praising the God of the individual believer.

 1. (13-15) Praising God with sacrifices and the paying of vows.